 If somehow you get to the end and think wait, I haven’t spent enough money, there’s a spectacular gift shop.

 You can buy all sorts of well-known (but sometimes hard-to-find) candies, plus some very cool Candytopia-themed items.

 I will be curious to hear how this exhibit holds up over the three months that it will be here.
 After I got home I looked up some online reviews from the other cities it’s been in, and while they were generally positive, quite a few people did complain about cleanliness, especially in the marshmallow pit.
 But I’m happy to report that when I was there, everything looked sparkling and clean.

 If you’re planning on going to this, I would suggest not looking at the pictures below.
-As much fun as I had putting this slideshow together, it’s really meant for people who won’t get to experience Candytopia themselves.
+As much fun as it was to put them together, it’s really meant for people who won’t get to experience Candytopia themselves.
 If you see all of my pictures and then go to Candytopia, you’ll be robbing yourself of a big part of the experience: discovery.
-But if you won’t be able to make it to NYC, or couldn’t get tickets, these pictures will give you a good sense of what Candytopia is all about!
+But if you won’t be able to make it to NYC, or one of the other cities the tour is going to, or couldn’t get tickets, these pictures will give you a good sense of what Candytopia is all about!